imazen/Imazen.NativeDependencyManager/README.md

 * Should we rename "Imazen.NativeDependencyManager" to "Udeps" or "MindfulLoader"?
 Is the brevity worth the clarity?
 * Do "32-bit only" .NET binaries also work on ARM or Windows Phone platforms?
 Or are they actually x86 architecture specific?
+* Do "64-bit" .NET binaries also work on IA64?
+Might they potentially work on ARM64?

 ## Insurmountable caveats